kabaehr/training-angular2/Exercises/Exercise 4/README.md

 3. Use the selector from `expense-form.component.ts` to add the HTML of the form into the panel body of the `expense-detail.component.html`.
 Provide the correct expense as input for the form component.

 4. Extend the `expense-form.component.html` so that all fields of an expense (except the id) can be updated.
 Furthermore, add a save button to save the changes made.
 Use two-way binding `[(ngModel)]` to ensure that changes in the input fields are also passed to the property.
-For orientation, use the `input` fields for the already provided fields of an exspense.
+For orientation, use the `input` fields for the already provided fields of an expense.

 5. Add a save button in the `expense-form.component.html` to save the changes and register a click handler that persists changes.
 For that matter, implement the save method in the `expense-form.component.ts` and delegate the handling to the `expense.services.ts`.
 Perform a HTTP PUT request.
 You can use `JSON.stringify(...)` to get a JSON representation of the `expense` object.